Paul-Northampton-UK/Starship_Adventure_2/docs/object_editor_manual.md

     *   **Behavior:** Selecting a room here dynamically updates the "Area Location" dropdown below it.

 *   **Area Location (Dropdown):**
-    *   **Purpose:** Specifies the unique `area_id` *within the selected Room* where this object is located.
-If the object is in the room generally, but not tied to a specific area, leave this blank.
+    *   **Purpose:** Specifies the unique `area_id` *within the selected Room* where this object is initially located.
+If the object is in the room generally, but not tied to a specific sub-area, this should be left blank or set to a specific "None" or empty option if available.
+This value is saved as the `area_location` key in the object's entry in `data/objects.yaml`.
-    *   **Data Type:** String (selected from the list of `area_id`s defined for the currently selected Room Location).
+    *   **Data Type:** String (selected from the list of `area_id`s defined for the currently selected Room Location, plus an option for None/blank).
     *   **Rules/Importance:** Optional.
 Only relevant if the object should be associated with a specific sub-location (area) within a room.
-If an Area is selected, saving will place the object's ID in that Area's `objects_present` list, otherwise it goes in the Room's list.
+The game engine uses the `location` (room) and this `area_location` (sub-area, if specified) from `objects.yaml` to determine where the object appears and how it's listed in room/area descriptions.
     *   **Behavior:** This dropdown's choices are filtered based on the selection in "Room Location".

 *   **Count (Input Text):**